leandrofriedrich/edk3/ReadMe.rst

 .. code-block:: bash

-  cd edk2
+  cd edk3
   git pull
   git submodule update

 Note: When cloning submodule repos, '--recursive' option is not recommended.
-EDK II itself will not use any code/feature from submodules in above submodules.
+EDK III itself will not use any code/feature from submodules in above submodules.
 So using '--recursive' adds a dependency on being able to reach servers we do not actually want any code from, as well as needlessly downloading code we will not